microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/_Creating Types from Types.md

 title: Creating Types from Types
 layout: docs
 permalink: /docs/handbook/2/types-from-types.html
-oneline: "Step one in learning TypeScript: The basics types."
+oneline: "An overview of the ways in which you can create more types from existing types."
 ---

 TypeScript's type system is very powerful because it allows expressing types _in terms of other types_.